symfony/symfony-docs/best_practices/security.rst

 Manually Checking Permissions
 -----------------------------

-If you cannot control the access based on URL patterns, you can always do the security checks in PHP:
+The above example with ``@Security`` only works because we're using the :ref:`ParamConverter <best-practices-paramconverter>`, which gives the expression access to the a ``post`` variable.
+If you don't use this, or have some other more advanced use-case, you can always do the same security check in PHP:

 .. code-block:: php